Javad7ahmadi/MAP-Based-Task-Oriented-Precoding-for-Multiuser-Communication/README.md

 If you use this code, please cite:

-M. J. Ahmadi, R. F. Schaefer, and H. V. Poor, MAP-Based Task-Oriented Precoding for Multiuser Communication,
+M. J. Ahmadi, R. F. Schaefer, and H. V. Poor, "MAP-Based Task-Oriented Precoding for Multiuser Communication," arXiv preprint, 2026, submitted to IEEE Communications Letters.